techandsoftware/teletext/README.md

 </script>
 ```

-If you want to use npm to install instead of unpkg:
+If you want to use npm to install instead of jsdelivr:

 1. Install dependency: